Allen Tankard: Southampton

+Port Vale

 In July 1993, John Rudge signed Tankard to Port Vale for a £87,500 fee.
 Initially unpopular with the fans, he turned things around at Vale Park after a last minute FA Cup winner against Huddersfield Town in the FA Cup second round.
-He spent December to April of the 1993–94 season on the sidelines due to a hamstring injury, but his performances whilst fit helped the club to promotion out of the Third Division.
+He spent December to April of the 1993–94 season on the sidelines due to a hamstring injury, with Dean Stokes playing in his stead, but Tankard's performances whilst fit helped the club to promotion out of the Third Division.
 He played regular football in the 1994–95 season, helping the club to avoid relegation out of the (newly re-branded) First Division by a ten-point margin.
-He was again a regular in the 1995–96 campaign, until he was sidelined again in March due to another hamstring injury.
+He was again a regular in the 1995–96 campaign until he was sidelined again in March due to another hamstring injury.

 Following his recovery, he played 44 games of the 1996–97 season, one of the most successful of the club's history, as Vale posted an eighth-place finish, two places and four points below Crystal Palace, who went on to win promotion to the Premier League as winners of the play-offs.
 He made 42 appearances in the 1997–98 season, helping the "Valiants" to avoid the drop by finishing three places and just one point above relegated Manchester City.
-However his reputation was somewhat sullied in an FA Cup third-round game on 14 January 1998, as he blasted his penalty over the bar in the penalty shoot-out with Arsenal; it was the final kick of the 4–3 defeat (the game had finished 1–1 in normal time).
+However, his reputation was somewhat sullied in an FA Cup third-round game on 14 January 1998, as he blasted his penalty over the bar in the penalty shoot-out with Arsenal; it was the final kick of the 4–3 defeat (the game had finished 1–1 in normal time).
 Recovering from their lacklustre third round performance, Arsenal would later go on to win the competition.